openshift/origin-aggregated-logging/docs/mux-logging-service.md

 Fluentd will perform as much of the processing and formatting as possible of log records read from files or journald.
-Mux will perform the Kubernetes metadata annotation before submitting the records to Elasticsearch.
+Mux will perform the Kubernetes metadata annotation before submitting the records to Elasticsearch.  `maximal` mode is the currently recommended mode to use with mux.

 Flow:![mux with MUX_CLIENT_MODE=maximal](mux-logging-service-diag4.png)